yousuf-elmeki/assignment-tracker/README.md

 # Assignment Tracker

 This is my Assignment Tracker web application built for Assignment 3.
-The project implements full Create, Read, Update, and Delete (CRUD) functionality using Node.js, Express.js, MongoDB Atlas, and EJS templates.
+The project implements full Create, Read, Update, and Delete (CRUD) functionality.
 The website is styled with a simple baby-blue and black color scheme.

 ---